-Figure 15.5 Siege of Constantinople.
-This depiction of the siege of Constantinople, from the Romanian church of Moldovita, is actually meant to show the seventhcentury siege by the Avars and Persians, but it is clear from the prominence of the cannon that the artist had the fifteenth-century siege more directly in mind.
+Figure 15.2 Siege of Constantinople.
+This depiction of the siege of Constantinople, from the Romanian church of Moldovita, is actually meant to show the seventh-century siege by the Avars and Slavs.
+But it is clear that the artist had the fifteenth-century siege more directly in mind, as shown by the prominent appearance of cannon.
 Especially interesting is the appearance of bishops on the walls of the city, along with the Mandylion, prominently displayed in the back of the scene.
-Photo © Dumbarton Oaks Research Library and Collection, Image Collections & Fieldwork Archives, Washington DC (Ihor Sevčenko).

-Given this state of affairs, Mehmed determined to take extraordinary action.
-He constructed a road behind Galata, from the Bosphoros to the Golden Horn; carts were placed on rails along the road, drawn by oxen, and the ships were loaded on the carts and transported into the Horn.
-The efforts of the defenders to set the ships afire came to naught, and on April 22 the Ottoman fleet appeared in the Horn; a huge pontoon was constructed and artillery set up on it.
+Photo: Dumbarton Oaks / Ihor Sevćenko were loaded on the carts and transported into the Horn.
+The efforts of the defenders to set the ships afire came to naught, and on 22 April the Ottoman fleet appeared in the Horn; a huge pontoon was constructed and artillery set up on it.
 The defenders now had to consider the possibility of an attack at any point along the whole of the circuit of the city instead of being able to concentrate their attention on the Land Walls, and difficulties of communication naturally ensued.
-The Ottomans, by contrast, were able to bring to bear their overwhelming numerical superiority and to bombard the walls along the Horn, where they were structurally inferior.
+The Otttomans, by contrast, were able to bring to bear their overwhelming numerical superiority and to bombard the walls in the Horn, where they were structurally inferior.

 The defenders held out resolutely, and the emperor was able to confiscate church and private wealth in order to buy food.
 In the meantime, the help the Byzantines sought from abroad almost arrived, not from the West but from the East, in the form of revolts from the sultan's subjects in Asia Minor.
 It became clear that the siege could not be prolonged indefinitely and that Mehmed would have to take the city or face a difficult situation in his own realms.
-He offered the emperor terms: the Byzantines could surrender the city peacefully and either remain in Constantinople with the payment of tribute or leave and settle somewhere else.
+He offered the emperor terms: the Byzantines should peacefully surrender the city and either remain in Constantinople with the payment of tribute or leave and settle somewhere else.
 Despite the advice of some of his counselors, Constantine was determined to stay and fight with his people.
-With this response the sultan was now able under Muslim law to encourage his soldiers with the traditional right to plunder the city after its conquest.
+The sultan was also now able under Muslim law to promise his soldiers the traditional right to plunder the city after its collapse.

-On Monday, May 28, Mehmed gave his soldiers a day of rest, in preparation for a massive attack.
+On Monday, 28 May, Mehmed gave his soldiers a day of rest, in preparation for a massive attack.
 In the city, the omens of doom were everywhere, but the people assembled in the evening at Hagia Sophia and all, including both supporters and opponents of the Union, the emperor and Cardinal Isidore, took part in the last Christian liturgy in the Byzantine capital.